-The human resources team determines job titles, job descriptions, org (organizational) charts and other hiring tools.
-That function makes it all the more important that job titles are clearly delineated within the HR team.
-As you go about building your business and expanding your team, here’s what to know about the different HR job titles and what they mean.
+The human resources team plays a key role in shaping your organization — defining job titles, writing job descriptions, creating org charts, and guiding the hiring process.
+That’s why it’s essential to clearly define roles within the HR team itself.
+As you grow your business and expand your team, here’s what you need to know about the most common HR job titles and what each one means.

 [Read more: Executive Job Titles: What Do They Mean?]

-An organization might have either a VP of HR or a CHRO that reports directly to the business owner or the CEO.
+An organization might have either a VP of HR or a CHRO who reports directly to the business owner or the CEO.
 This is the most senior-level position in an HR team.
-The person who works in either of these roles is primarily in charge of the team of both HR professionals and recruiters.
-This means that this position will guide staffing plans, develop hiring strategies, set targets for employee training and oversee compensation and benefits.
+The person who works in either of these roles is primarily in charge of the business's HR professionals and recruiters.
+This position will guide staffing plans, develop hiring strategies, set targets for employee training, and oversee compensation and benefits.

 HR director